mdsalehin/SDET-Assignment-1-Dmonev-Newman-/README.md

-# Dmoney transaction flow integration
+# Dmoney transaction Flow integration

 # This is called integration test Automation